View DCBEER.COM – H Street Beer Guide in a full screen map

 Nearly everyone agrees – the bartenders here are the reason that The Pug has such a neighborhood-y, friendly feel.
 A small space, The Pug always has puffed cheese ball snacks and a list of draft beer options on the chalkboard.
 The walls are plastered in a hodge podge of boxing and football memorabilia, and you’ll feel right at home at the bar whether you order one of their brats or bring in your own food from one of the H Street vendors.
 At the time of our visit, sipping options included Hornsby Cider, Original Sin, Affligem Blonde, Natty Boh, Dale’s Pale Ale, Boddingtons, Bitburger, Abita, Red Hook, Brooklyn selections, and more.
 The Pug makes a great rainy day hideout, or a fun place to catch up with old friends over Connect Four or foosball.

-The Red Palace
+Red Palace

-The Red and the Black and the Palace of Wonders merged together to bring us The Red Palace.
+The Red and the Black and the Palace of Wonders merged together to bring us Red Palace.
 Luckily, the beer menu is as good as ever.
 With three full service bars and an extensive craft beer menu, you’ll be able to drink all kinds of domestics, in a variety of styles, while you enjoy the New Orleans-themed atmosphere.
 There are also Vaudeville shows and live music that take place on the new larger stage.
 The Palace also has a virtual museum of sideshow oddities to satisfy your curiosity for the bizarre.
 A great place to hang out, take in a bearded lady and some live music, and sip on some suds.

-The Argonaut Tavern
+The Argonaut

 The Star and Shamrock

 Jason Feldman, Mark Menard and Mike Schuster got together and decided to launch something you’ve never seen in DC before – maybe anywhere, for that matter.
 The result: a place to eat and drink that feels homey and inviting, yet uncommon and up-to-the minute enough to be a part of the always expanding H Street scene.
 Theirs is a unique cultural fusion of Irish Pub and Jewish Deli.
-Recently opened, the Star & Shamrock has a pleasing selection of interesting beers, full list of Irish whiskeys, bourbon, scotch, and rye, and food just like Bubbe used to make, including savory latkes and pan-fried matzo balls sautéed in onions.
+Star and Shamrock has a pleasing selection of interesting beers, full list of Irish whiskeys, bourbon, scotch, and rye, and food just like Bubbe used to make, including savory latkes and pan-fried matzo balls sautéed in onions.
 The kitchen is not kosher, but all of the meats that they use are.
 Enjoy it all in the simple, attractive interior of beautiful woodwork and classic tin ceilings — none of that overdone, artificial-feeling Irish pub scene here.

 Little Miss Whiskey’s Golden Dollar